 The Pennsylvania code specifies that the law considers reckless driving a summary offense and imposes a $200 fine upon conviction.
 Additionally, if convicted, you face a license suspension of six months.
 The $200 fine doubles if the incident occurs in a work or emergency zone.
 In some cases, the convicted may face jail time.

-- Fines: Reckless driving convictions often result in substantial fines, which begin at $200 upon conviction.
+- Fines: Convictions often result in substantial fines, which begin at $200 upon conviction.

 - License Suspension: Depending on the severity of the offense, your license will be suspended for at least 6 months upon conviction.

-- Criminal Record: A reckless driving conviction can result in a criminal record, which can affect employment opportunities and other aspects of your life.
+- Criminal Record: A conviction can result in a criminal record, which can affect employment opportunities and other aspects of your life.

 - Imprisonment: In some cases, particularly if your reckless driving led to significant harm or property damage, you could face jail time.